uacaps/SimpleWebRequests/README.md

 //...
 ```

-If your request requires a query set the query of the resource as shown below:
+If your request requires a query set the query of the resource directly in the class definition if they are non-changing or as shown below:

 ```swift
 //let resource = AddArticlesResource()